jeftadlvw/git-nest/README.md

 `nix-shell`, `devbox shell` and ~~Docker~~ (not yet) are supported out-of-the-box too.
 More about the dependencies and shell environments can be found in [Development](#development).

-The building procedure is written inside the Makefile.
+The building procedure is defined as a Makefile target.

 ```shell
 make